Frontiers Award of the MPI for Chemical Energy Conversion

 Frontiers Award 2016

-The Frontiers Award Ceremony 2016 will place from November 9th to 11th at the MPI CEC
+The Frontiers Award Ceremony 2016 took place from November 9th to 11th at the MPI CEC

-This year Prof. William Tolman, Distinguished McKnight University Professor and Chair of the Department of Chemistry at the University of Minnesota, Twin-Cities (USA), will be honored.
+In 2016 Prof. William Tolman, Distinguished McKnight University Professor and Chair of the Department of Chemistry at the University of Minnesota, Twin-Cities (USA), was honored.